spruceid/rebase/demo/dapp/README.md

 The witness flows should contain sufficient instructions for a user to follow.
 If using the default configuration, `rebase/demo/witness` will need to be running on `localhost:8787`.
 If using a different witness, change the const `witnessUrl` in `demo/dapp/src/components/claims/WitnessForm.svelte` to the location of the witness you want to use.

 In the future, there may be a more abstract way of handling witness flows, but for now, `WitnessForm` switches on the type and changes the instructions accordingly.
+Also requries a `INFURA_ID` as an environment variable if wanting to utilized WalletConnect, otherwise defaults to only supporting MetaMask.